-Winning the Kingdom back at last, he razed the Giri s hermitage to the ground, building there the Abhayagiri Monastery.
-The name is a wry can’t on his own name and the tactless hermit s as well as (Meaning Mountain of fearlessness) a disclaimer of his cowardice!
+Winning the Kingdom back, at last, he razed the Giri s hermitage to the ground, building there the Abhayagiri Monastery.
+The name is a wry can’t on his name and the tactless hermit s as well as (Meaning Mountain of fearlessness) a disclaimer of his cowardice!

 Next came the heretic king Mahasena (274 - 301 A.D.).
-He alienated to the Abhayagiri vast spoil from the Maha Monastery, Devanampiya Tissa s original foundation.
-But he had more substantial claim to notability than his heresy; not only did he build (for the heretics) Sri Lankas vastest completed Dagaba the Jetavana Ramaya, - but he was also the greatest irrigator of the Sinhala Kings, building 16 major tanks and a great canal.
+He alienated to the Abhayagiri vast spoil from the Maha Monastery, Devanampiyatissa's original foundation.
+But he had a more substantial claim to notability than his heresy; not only did he build (for the heretics) Sri Lanka's vastest completed Dagaba the Jetavana Ramaya, - but he was also the greatest irrigator of the Sinhala Kings, building 16 major tanks and great canals.

 But the monuments of its heyday survive, surrounded by such beauties as become the past: the solemn umbrage of trees, the silence of cold stone, and the serenity of the sheltering sky.

 "Cyril is one of the best experienced person in the industry" Ahamed Anver

 "Dear Cyril, Thank you for truly amazing oneweek tour your beautiful country.We have seen so many amazing sites in such a short space of time.
 From Sigiriya to beautiful temples, Scenic tea gardens of Nuwaraeliya the colonial land ark hotel Mount Lavinia.
 We have seen so much more.
 You have made this an utterly memorable holiday with your expert knowledge, amazing, facinating stories, patience, careful+safe drivingand your unforgetable smile.
 We will cetainly recommonding your tours to all of fr..."
 Sara Kitson - UK